 Ontario’s universities and colleges are pioneers in the implementation of these innovative solutions.
 They have chosen BCdiploma for the development of their professional micro-certification project, which will involve the creation of a 100% blockchain certified Open Badge.

 In France, emlyon business school is the first business school to implement blockchain certification on a large scale.
-They will offer certified digital diploma service to their 18,000 alumni, turning their institution into a leader in digital innovation in higher education.
+They will offer certified digital credentials diploma service to their 18,000 alumni, turning their institution into a leader in digital innovation in higher education.

 BCdiploma’s 100% blockchain certifications